 2. David Watson, "What About Teaching in Disciple Making Movements?"

-3. The "no teaching" principle is specifically limited to DBS in Discovery Groups to promote multiplication.
-This approach encourages self-discovery, fostering deeper personal engagement with Scripture and reliance on the Holy Spirit.
+3. The "no teaching" principle specifically targets DBS in Discovery Groups.
+This approach triggers multiplication and encourages self-discovery, fostering deeper personal engagement with Scripture and reliance on the Holy Spirit.
 However, there is ample room for teaching and other forms of instruction in other settings, such as coaching sessions, large group gatherings, and more.
 The "no teaching" concept does not apply to DMM as a whole.
 The Book of Acts provides plenty of evidence of teaching, preaching, proclamation, and even public debate (Acts 2:40, 4:2, 18:28, 28:31).

 4 Derek Seipp, Poised for Growth: First Century Methods Fueled Early Church Movement.